yashsehgal/yashsehgal/README.md

 - Libraries & Frameworks - ReactJS, Vue
 - Tools and Technologies - NPM, Github-Pages, Netlify, Vercel, LayerCI, Storybook, Chromatic
 - Areas for interests - `Web Development`, `Frontend Development`, `UI Design/Development`, `Components & Design Systems`, `Cloud Technologies`, `GitHub Actions`

+## Projects/Libraries
+- **Eccentric Touch** [(DesignSystemsOSS/eccentrictouch)](https://www.github.com/DesignSystemsOSS/eccentrictouch) - It's a utility + component library that can be used in your frontend web-applications.
+Checkout the [documentation to properly use Eccentric Touch](https://eccentrictouch.thedesignsystems.com).
+- **React Range Picker Smart** 😎 [(react-range-picker-smart)](https://www.github.com/yashsehgal/react-range-picker-smart) - It's a small react component package used for getting data using range-slider but with more customization.
+You can add custom input values as well.
+Use case are found in projects using value-intensive data and require precised-values.
+Used React for the development.
+Additional library used [`react-tooltip`](https://www.npmjs.com/package/react-tooltip).
+- **Plain UI Kit** [(plain-ui-kit)](https://www.github.com/yashsehgal/plain-ui-kit) - It's a small design system + component library, the UI designs of which are inspired from Figma.
+It has a set of components which can used in your application.
+Such as Header, Input, Button, BrandButtons and other utilities.

 ## Professional Experience